G-R3/role-snippet/README.md

 # Role Snippet

-Chrome extension for saving LinkedIn job post details to Notion.
+Chrome extension for saving job details to my Notion db.

 ## What v1 Does